IgniteUI/igniteui-docfx/jp/components/action-strip.md

 ## Action Strip
 <p class="highlight">
-The Ignite UI for Angular [`igxActionStrip`]({environment:angularApiUrl}/classes/igxactionstripcomponent.html) represents a template area for one or more actions.
-The Action Strip is intended to provide additional UI and functionality for a specific element container.
-This container should be relative, because the Action Strip attempts to overlay it.
-This provides an easy way to position the actions over the parent.
-Even though the parent is overlapped by the Action Strip the main interactions and user access to the container will remain available.
+The Ignite UI for Angular Action Strip component provides an overlay area containing one or more actions allowing additional UI and functionality to be shown on top of a specific target container upon user interaction e.g. hover.
+The container should be positioned relatively as the Action Strip attempts to overlay it and is itself positioned absolutely.
+And despite overlapped by an Action Strip, the main interactions and user access to it will remain available.
 </p>

 <div class="divider--half"></div>